HaoxuanHu12/HaoxuanHu12.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a first-year master’s student at [School of Software Engineering](https://sse.sysu.edu.cn/), Sun Yat-sen University, supervised by Prof. [Weibin Wu](https://sse.sysu.edu.cn/teacher/249).
-I am also a member of the Zhuhai Key Laboratory of Trusted Large Language Models.
+I am also a member of the China and Zhuhai Key Laboratory of Trusted Large Language Models.
 Previously, I received my Bachelor’s degree in Software Engineering from Sun Yat-sen University in 2024.

 My research focuses on **Trustworthy Artificial Intelligence (TAI)**, with particular interests in privacy leakage in large language models (LLMs) and the robustness of LLMs and vision-language models (VLLMs).
 Specifically, I aim to evaluate the safety of these models across multiple dimensions, including harmful responses, copyrighted content, vulnerable code generation, and more.